 There are significant differences between the exclusion rates of England, Northern Ireland, Wales and Scotland.
-The vast majority of children permanently excluded in the UK are from schools in England.
+The vast majority of pupils permanently excluded in the UK are from schools in England.

 Exclusion often isn’t effective in changing pupil behaviour, particularly if it doesn’t address underlying problems.
-If a child is excluded before they are offered help, it can represent a critical turning point increasing the likelihood of that child developing poorer mental health and other multiple poor outcomes.
+If a child or young person is excluded before they are offered help, it can represent a critical turning point increasing the likelihood of that child developing poorer mental health and other multiple poor outcomes.

-Schools are often very reluctant to exclude children until a range of options have been exhausted.
+Schools and colleges are often very reluctant to exclude pupils until a range of options have been exhausted.
 Behaviour policies, for example, usually set out the importance of alternatives to exclusion wherever possible, but there can be significant variations in rates of exclusions from area to area.

-Look at what additional support more at-risk children may need
+Look at what additional support more at-risk children or young people may need

-- Children at risk of exclusion should have a full assessment to identify whether they have unmet mental health needs.
-Schools should also consider what additional support or alternative provision may be needed for these children.
+- Children or young people at risk of exclusion should have a full assessment to identify whether they have unmet mental health needs.
+School/colleges should also consider what additional support or alternative provision may be needed for these children.